SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 Before switching to the single sign-on option it is mandatory that:

-* the authorization server you use supports OAuth2 authentication code grant,
+* the authorization server you use supports OAuth2 authorization code grant
-* the access token is issued as JWT and you know what goes into the token content,
+* the access token is issued as JWT and you know what goes into the token content
-* the JWT must consist of a unique user identifier,
+* the JWT must consist of a unique user identifier, "iss" (issuer), "aud" (audience) and "exp" (expiration time) fields
-* the Cumulocity platform is in version 9.12 but preferably higher,
+* the Cumulocity platform is in version 9.12 but preferably higher
-* all microservices are build with Microservice Java SDK 9.12.6 but preferably higher.
+* all microservices are build with Microservice Java SDK 9.12.6 but preferably higher

 For Microservices custom built, refer to [General aspects > Security](guides/microservice-sdk/concept/#security) in the Microservice SDK guide.